The-Academic-Observatory/oaebu-workflows/docs/index.rst

-Developing a Pilot Data Trust for Open Access Ebook Usage (2020-2022) Project
+Book Analytics Dashboard Project (2022-2025)
 ##############################

-This project documentation includes how the pilot project works, information on the data sources used, and user guides for the dashboards.
+This project documentation includes how the BAD project works and information on the data sources used.

 .. toctree::
     :maxdepth: 2

-    oaebu_project/index
+    bad_project/index